econdavidzh/econdavidzh/README.md

 ## About Me:

 I am an Economist and Junior Data Scientist with great attitude to learn.
 Skilled in statistics, data analysis, modeling, and visualizations.
 Passionate about solving problems with data.
-Competent in supervised, semi-supervised and unsupervised Machine Learning modeling, time series forecasting and A/B Testing (impact evaluation).
+Competent in supervised, semi-supervised and unsupervised Machine Learning modeling, time series forecasting, A/B Testing and impact evaluation.

 Interests:
  - Predictive Analytics with Machine Learning, Deep Learning and Econometrics.